 - In the CSV export, add a new Tag column.

-- Apply the name of a tag as the value for all rows beneath this column. (e.g. requested-advanced-filtering)
+- Apply the name of a tag as the value for all rows beneath this column. (e.g., requested-advanced-filtering)

 - In Intercom, navigate to Platform > People.
 Under More, select Import.

-- Import your modified CSV: Help Intercom identify the column that represents each user's email.
+- Import your modified CSV: Help Intercom identify the column representing each user's email.
 This is the unique identifier Intercom uses to identify that these are existing Intercom users whose records should be updated.
 Make sure Intercom includes your Tag column in the import.
 The other fields in the CSV can be ignored for now.

-- Complete the import, create a new Intercom message and update the audience logic to include all tagged users.
+- Complete the import, create a new Intercom message, and update the audience logic to include all tagged users.